Kalaupapa Airport

 The airport offered scheduled passenger service from Makani Kai Air, which began providing scheduled passenger service in January 2012, using two nine-seat Cessna Grand Caravans.
 This service was subsidized by the Essential Air Service (EAS) program until May 2018.
 Previously, Pacific Wings had provided scheduled passenger service at Kalaupapa; this was subsidized by the EAS program from 2000 until April 2007, when Pacific Wings began providing subsidy-free service.
 Pacific Wings ceased operations in Hawaii in 2013.

 The scheduled service from Kalaupapa to Molokai Airport was among the shortest flights in the world.

 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a non-primary commercial service facility.

 Facilities and aircraft

 Kalaupapa Airport covers an area of 55 acres (22 ha) at an elevation of 24 feet (7 m) above mean sea level.
 It has one runway designated 5/23 with an asphalt surface measuring 2,700 by 75 feet (823 x 23 m).

 Facilities include a small passenger terminal and airport support areas.
 The airport does not have a control tower.
 To comply with the wishes of the community and to minimize disturbance to the surrounding national park, no significant improvements are planned.

 For the 12-month period ending December 31, 2016, the airport had 3,294 aircraft operations, an average of 9 per day: 73% air taxi, 18% general aviation and 9% military.
 In April 2022, there were no aircraft based at this airport.

-Airlines and destinations
+Airline and destinations

 The following airline offers scheduled passenger service: